Fesor24/movies-app/README.md

 ```.NET
 dotnet watch run
 ```
-To run Angular app
+To run Angular app, run the command in the src/Movies_Client directory in a command prompt/termainal
 ```Angular
 ng serve
 ```

 Using docker compose file, build the api service, then the web service, then run the docker file.
-This process might take a while
+This process might take a while.
+At the root of the project where the docker-compose.yml file is, open a command prompt and run the following commands

 ```.NET
 docker compose build api